-- When your speller is in a state of an amygdala based motor response, where you see heightened heart rate, fast and shallow breathing accompanied by a flight or fight or freeze – shift the response to motor movements that are practised et overlearned.
+- When your speller is in a state of an amygdala based motor response, where you see heightened heart rate, fast and shallow breathing accompanied by a flight or fight or freeze – shift the response to motor movements that are practised and overlearned.
 These motor responses have been learnt due to repeated use and myelination of motor neurology, therefore making it a low demand response.

 - Next, move from the practised and automatic motor response state to one that needs use of praxis – forming a thought/idea, creating a motor plan and executing it.

 You are helping them switch out of an amygdala based response state that anxiety puts them into, to a purposeful cortical response state.
 Here’s what that progression can look like